mikerspencer/understanding_society_transport/transport_presentation_deets.md

 ## Intro

-This is an RMarkdown document, summarising variables of interest.
+This is an RMarkdown document, presenting and discussing analysis of transport mode data.
 I’m considering the relationship between income and mode of travel.
 For example, is cycling the preserve of the affluent middle class?

 Understanding Society variable guide:
 <https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation?search_api_views_fulltext=salary>.